 The course is based on with six weekly, one-hour telegroup sessions with six participants and a Certified EBT Provider.
 I'll be the provider on the first few groups, and am really excited about launching this.
 I believe this training is essential for anyone who is hurting to add to their traditional treatment, because of these four benefits:

 The newest literature on the placebo effect shows that it is a combination of emotional connection with a benevolent healer and renewed hope.
 For most diseases, it delivers about 70 percent of the benefit of the traditional drug treatment.
 Who is to say that the benevolent emotional healer can't be connecting to the deepest part of ourselves?
 From a neuroscience perspective, that's neural integration; from a spiritual standpoint, that is God or some divine connection.
-Also, hope can come from inside, and the Take Action Cycle Tool delivers both.
+Also, hope can come from inside, and using the Stop A Trigger Cycle Tool

-This same technique, the Take Action Cycle comes in handy when trying to decide "should I take the pill or not?" and the myriad of medical decisions necessary when trade-offs are involved.
-The stressed brain is really bad at making decisions, and even if that tool lifts up our state to a Brain State 3 or 4, it could help our prefrontal cortex make smarter decisions.
+This same technique, the Cycle Tool comes in handy when trying to decide "should I take the pill or not?" and the myriad of medical decisions necessary when trade-offs are involved.
+The stressed brain is really bad at making decisions, and stress causes us to have drives that get in the way, such as the wire that triggers distrust or trusting too much, the one that attaches us to worrying all the time, or the wire that makes us go numb and forget that we ever had a health problem!
+The Cycle Tool clears away that stress so we find ourselves making really good decisions!

 Adversity is really good for us, right?
 Well, the truth is that without it we'd all be emotional babies.
 It's the learning that comes about when we process our emotions in stress that leads to maturity.
 What's more, that bump up in our Brain State from using any of the Cycle Tools or my personal favorite – all three of them in a Cycle Blitz – that works the best.
 With a higher brain state, some emotional trash from the past cleared out and a bounce to our step again (yes, my hip is better today so that bounce is back), we can be more loving partners and parents, more compassionate friends, and more productive on the job.